Heatherton Girls School – Academic Curriculum

 Academic Results

-Heatherton has an enviable record of academic success and most girls move on to their preferred choice of senior school each year.
+Heatherton nurtures well-rounded individuals who are prepared for success in all aspects of life.
+Whilst developing girls holistically, Heatherton also has an enviable record of academic success and most girls move on to their preferred choice of senior school each year.

-We accurately predict a girl’s suitability for a wide range of senior schools, including local independent schools and grammar schools, where our average Transfer Test (11+) pass rate over the past 10 years has been approximately double that of the county average – at over 60%, with the pass rate for 2022 being even higher, at 92% – triple that of the county average of 30%.
+We accurately predict a girl’s suitability for a wide range of senior schools, including local independent schools and grammar schools, where our average Transfer Test (11+) pass rate over the last 5 years has been 70%

 At Heatherton, we believe in tracking our pupils from an early age and we use Cognitive Ability Tests, amongst others, to test our students.
 These tests are effective in providing additional insights in your daughter’s learning, enabling us to understand how we can better help them to learn.
 With this information we can provide your daughter with the teaching environment and methods that most meet her individual needs.